vit0rr/portfolio/data/blog/en/difference-between-state-event.md

 - [Event handlers](https://developer.mozilla.org/en-US/docs/Web/Events/Event_handlers) are functions that do something rather than just calculate them.
 An event handlers contain [side effects](<https://en.wikipedia.org/wiki/Side_effect_(computer_science)#>) that can change the program state and are caused by specific user action, like a button click or typing.

 But this isn't enough.
-A ChatRoom, for example, that must connect to the chat server wheever it's visible on the screen.
+A ChatRoom, for example, must connect to the chat server whenever it's visible on the screen.
 Connecting to a chat server it's a side effect then can't happen during the rendering the component.
 But, there is no single event like a click or typing that caused ChatRoom to be displayed.
 And now?

-Effects let you specify side effects rendering itself and not by a particular event like click.
+Effects let you specify side effects rendering themselves and not by a particular event like a click.
 Send some message in the chat is an event because is directly caused by some user action, like the click on the button or something like that.
-Setiing up a server is an effect bacause the connection happen with witch interaction that cause the component to appear.
-It's worth to you know that Effects run at the end of the [rendering process](https://beta-reactjs-org-git-effects-fbopensource.vercel.app/learn/render-and-commit) after the screen updates.
-Here is a nice moment to synchronize the React component with some external system like network.
+Setting up a server is an effect because the connection happens with which interaction causes the component to appear.
+It's worth you knowing that Effects run at the end of the [rendering process](https://beta-reactjs-org-git-effects-fbopensource.vercel.app/learn/render-and-commit) after the screen updates.
+Here is a nice moment to synchronize the React component with some external system like a network.

 ## Maybe you don't need an effect

 Don't run to add effects to your components.
 Effects are used to "step out" of your code and sync with some external system.
-If your effect only adjust some state based on other state, maybe you don't need an effect.
+If your effect only adjusts some states based on other states, maybe you don't need an effect.

 ## How to write an effect